Relative p-adic Hodge theory, II: Imperfect period rings: Perfect period sheaves

 is an exact sequence of $P_R[f^{-1}]_0$-modules.
 Now consider the commutative diagram

 in which the top row is obtained from \eqref{eq:perfect generalized phi-modules1} by taking sections over the open affine subspace $\Spec(P_R[f^{-1}]_0)$ of $\Proj(P_R)$.
 As in \cite[Theorem~6.3.12]{part1}, the map $V_{2,f} \to M_{2,f}$ is an isomorphism; this implies that $V_f \to M_f$ is surjective.
 However, since $V_1$ is itself pseudocoherent, we may repeat the argument with $V$ replaced by $V_1$ to see that $V_{1,f} \to M_{1,f}$ is also surjective.
 By the five lemma, we may now deduce that $V_f \to M_f$ is injective, and then repeat the argument with $V$ replaced by $V_1$ to see that $V_{1,f} \to M_{1,f}$ is injective.
 That is, the vertical arrows are all isomorphisms, so $K_f = 0$.
 By Lemma~\ref{L:pseudocoherent h1 vanishing}, this implies that $K=0$; that is, the functor from pseudocoherent sheaves on $\Proj(P_R)$ to $\tilde{\calR}_R$-modules is exact.
 Since \cite[Theorem~6.3.12]{part1} ensures that this functor takes vector bundles to finite projective modules, we may deduce that the essential image of this functor consists of pseudocoherent $\tilde{\calR}_R$-modules.
-This completes the proof that (c) and (e) are equivalent. \end{proof}